Composite asymmetric dark matter with a dark photon portal: Multimessenger tests: Multimessenger constraints

 Super-K has sensitivities to not only MeV neutrinos but also neutrinos with $E_\nu>100$ MeV or higher \cite{Super-Kamiokande:2002weg}.
 Neutrino events in Super-K can be classified into fully contained (FC), partially contained (PC), and upward-going muon (UPMU) events.
 The FC and PC events have a reconstructed neutrino interaction vertex inside the fiducial volume of the inner detector, which is optically separated from the outer detector.
 They are distinguished by the number of triggered photomultiplier tubes in the outer detector.
 The typical neutrino energy for FC (PC) events is between 0.1 and 10 GeV (1 and 100 GeV), and the detector is sensitive to $\nu_e$, $\nu_\mu$, $\overline{\nu}_e$, $\overline{\nu}_\mu$.
 We use the effective areas from the analysis presented in Ref.~\cite{Super-Kamiokande:2021dav} and the associated data release for different samples (FC or PC) and flavors.
 Since we are primarily interested in neutrinos at multi-GeV energies or lower, we do not include UPMU events.
 As an approximation, we average the effective area $A_{\rm eff}^{(s,f)}(E_\nu, \Omega)$ for a given sample $s$ and flavor $f$ over the source direction.
 We focus on $\nu_e$ and $\nu_\mu$ and their antineutrinos at Earth after taking into account neutrino mixing in the analysis.

 The atmospheric neutrinos provide the primary background for neutrino detection at $0.1-10$~GeV energies.
-For our analysis, we use the atmospheric neutrino flux given in Ref.~\citep{Honda:2015fha}, which is based on the HKKM model \citep{Honda:2004yz, Honda:2006qj, Honda:2011nf}.
+For our analysis, we use the atmospheric neutrino flux given in Ref.~\citep{Honda:2015fha}, which is based on the Honda, Kasahara, Kajiyama, and Mihara (also called HKKM) model \citep{Honda:2004yz, Honda:2006qj, Honda:2011nf}.
 The left panel of \cref{fig:neu} shows the all-direction averaged atmospheric neutrino flux model calculated in Super-K for $\nu_e$, $\nu_\mu$, and their antineutrinos.
 The total number of background events in a specific energy bin is obtained by summing over all flavors and taking into account both FC and PC events for Super-K. The mean number of events from the atmospheric background flux model is estimated by

 Here $T_{\rm ob}$ is the observation time for the Super-K detector.
 We use the time period from the SK-I to the SK-V phase, corresponding to the period between April 1996 and July 2020, which is 24.35 years.
 The reconstructed neutrino energy $E_\nu^r$ depends on the intrinsic property of the detector and varies from the actual neutrino energy $E_\nu$.
 The energy resolution function $G(E_\nu^r, E_\nu)=\exp(-(E_\nu^r - E_\nu)^2/2\sigma_E^2)/\sqrt{2\pi}\sigma_E$ is a normalized Gaussian distribution with a width of $\sigma_E/E_\nu=0.1$ corresponding to $\sim10-20\%$ energy resolution for GeV and higher energies, and $\Delta \log_{10}E_\nu=0.2$ is used in this work ~\cite{Super-Kamiokande:2015qek}.